Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 However, requiring that a large number of signatures from different co-signers be presented in every TLS handshake would easily bloat the handshake to an unacceptable degree.
-This is especially true when the signatures are required to come from quantum-secure signature schemes, given that they're much larger than their classical alternatives.
+This is especially true when the signatures are required to come from post-quantum signature schemes, given that they're much larger than their classical alternatives.

 While the system described in this document supports stateless verification,